 As a kid in upstate New York, I grew up around fresh flowers grown by my mom in our backyard greenhouse.
 In the summer, freshly cut flowers from the garden filled our house.
 We spent the winter planting seeds, watching them grow into plants.
 We spent the spring planting those in the ground outside.
 When we had too many to plant without digging up the neighboring yards, I set up a stand in our front yard and sold freshly cut blooms.

 That sentiment always stuck with me, and now it’s the driving force behind the Paper Bag Flower Company™.
-Nearly half of all cut flowers never make it to a vase.
-The demands of the floral industry mean that some otherwise beautiful flowers don’t even make it off many flower farms.
-They may not be the right shape or size to meet the industry’s demands.
+Nearly half of all cut flowers never make it to a vase, and almost all wedding flowers are thrown away after the celebrations.

-The waste isn’t necessarily malicious; it’s just become the reality in a multi-billion dollar industry.
 But what if we could start utilizing these flowers that are otherwise left behind and discarded?
-At the Paper Bag Flower Company™, we’re working with farms that maintain sustainable growing practices to source these Rescue™ flowers and bring them to life through our products.
+At the Paper Bag Flower Company™, that’s exactly what we do.